China’s CARsgen Asks to Resume CAR-T Cell Therapy Trials in US After Passing Reinspection

 / SOURCE: Yicai

-China's CARsgen Applies to Resume CAR-T Cell Therapy Trials in US After Passing Reinspection China's CARsgen Applies to Resume CAR-T Cell Therapy Trials in US After Passing Reinspection
+China’s CARsgen Asks to Resume CAR-T Cell Therapy Trials in US After Passing Reinspection China’s CARsgen Asks to Resume CAR-T Cell Therapy Trials in US After Passing Reinspection

 (Yicai) Oct.
-10 -- Chinese biotechnology company CARsgen Therapeutics Holdings has applied to US regulators to resume the clinical trials for its chimeric antigen receptor T-cell immunotherapy in the country after passing the latest reinspection.
+10 -- Chinese biotech firm CARsgen Therapeutics Holdings has applied to US regulators to restart clinical trials halted last year for its chimeric antigen receptor T-cell immunotherapy after its production facility passed reinspection.

-CARsgen's production facility in Durham, North Carolina, passed a reinspection from the US Food and Drug Administration with zero deficiencies, the Shanghai-based company announced yesterday, adding that it applied to resume clinical trials for its three CAR-T cell therapies, with the response expected to come out within 30 calendar days.
+The facility in Durham, North Carolina passed reinspection by the US Food and Drug Administration with zero deficiencies, the Shanghai-based firm said yesterday.
+CARsgen has applied to resume clinical testing of its three CAR-T cell therapies, with a response expected within 30 calendar days, it added.

-"The FDA usually conducts manufacturing inspections just before product launch," Li noted.
-"Inspections at the drug development stage are relatively rare and may cause short-term delays, but passing them early brings significant long-term value for the quality of clinical trials."
+“The FDA usually conducts manufacturing inspections just before product launch,” Dr. Li said.
+“Inspections at the drug development stage are relatively rare and may cause short-term delays, but passing them early brings significant long-term value for the quality of clinical trials.”

-In fact, early inspections can help companies perfect their quality systems early, thus reducing risks of setbacks right before the drugs' formal launch, Li pointed out.
+These early inspections help companies perfect their quality systems early on, reducing the risk of setbacks before a drugs' market launch, Li pointed out.

 CARsgen develops innovative CAR-T cell therapies for hematologic malignancies and solid tumors.
-Its production facility in Durham manufactures autologous CAR-T cell products that are able to satisfy the needs of 700 patients per year.
-It supports clinical research and early commercialization production in the US, Canada, and Europe.
+Its Durham facility makes autologous CAR-T cell products that meet the needs of 700 patients a year and supports clinical research and early-stage commercial production in the US, Canada, and Europe.

-The National Medical Products Administration of China approved the New Drug Application of CT053 in March, making it the fifth CAR-T cell therapy to get greenlit in the country.
-Marketed under the brand name zevorcabtagene autoleucel, CT053 is indicated for adult patients with relapsed or refractory multiple myeloma who have progressed after at least three prior lines of therapy.
+The National Medical Products Administration of China approved CT053’s new drug application in March, making it the fifth CAR-T cell therapy to be greenlit in the country.
+Marketed under the brand name Zevorcabtagene Autoleucel, CT053 is indicated for adult patients with relapsed or refractory multiple myeloma who have progressed after at least three prior lines of therapy.

 Editors: Tang Shihua, Futura Costaglione